 Oatmeal can be a nutritional superhero, but not all oatmeal gets to wear the cape.
 You can learn how different types of oatmeal rank in terms of healthiness here, but spoiler alert: Kroger's Peaches and Cream Flavored Instant Oatmeal isn't going to cut it.

 First, it's made with instant rolled oats, which are nutritionally undistinguished (as compared to say, steel-cut oats).
-Then, it just keeps getting worse by heaping on the sugar and the sodium.
+Then, it just keeps getting worse by heaping on sugar and sodium.
 Adding insult to injury, the "peaches and cream" flavor has nothing to do with peaches or cream.
 Instead, you'll find dried apple bits and milk derivatives with names like "sodium caseinate."
 No, thank you!

 Kroger Brown Gravy Mix

 Gravy, as we understand it, starts with meat drippings and stock and gets its body from butter and flour.
-Kroger's Brown Gravy Mix starts with modified corn starch and maltodextrin, a highly processed form of starch.
+Kroger's Brown Gravy Mix starts with modified corn starch and maltodextrin, a highly-processed form of starch.
 So, where's the beef?
 Oh, it's there: second to last on the list of ingredients, right after salt.
 Now, we're not saying you should never make your gravy from a mix.
-It's entirely possible to find reasonably healthy store-bought gravies, and even gravy mixes.
+It's entirely possible to find reasonably healthy store-bought gravies and even gravy mixes.
 It's just that this gravy mix is not one we would recommend.

 Kroger Chicken-Flavored Stuffing Mix

 Kroger's Chicken-Flavored Stuffing Mix packs in a whopping one-third of your recommended daily sodium allowance and gives some of it to you in the form of monosodium glutamate, which some people are sensitive to.
 Wouldn't it be better to just make your stuffing yourself?